 1. Kinosaki Onsen Ropeway

-Alongside the two stars earned by the townscape, the scenery of Kinosaki from Mt.
-Daishiyama also received 1 star in the Michelin Green Guide Japan.
+In addition to the two stars awarded to the townscape, Kinosaki's view from Mt.
+Daishiyama also received one star in the Michelin Green Guide Japan.

 You can reach the summit of Mt.
-Daishiyama via the Kinosaki Onsen Ropeway (Adults: 910 yen roundtrip).
-The ride takes around 7 minutes, after which you’ll be able to gaze upon a sweeping panorama of the Sea of Japan and the valley cradling Kinosaki Onsen, encompassed by mountains and rivers.
-If you want to really soak it all in, there is a cafe on the summit, which we’ll introduce later in this article.
+Daishiyama by taking the Kinosaki Onsen Ropeway (Adults: 1,200 yen roundtrip).
+The ride takes about 7 minutes, offering a breathtaking panorama of the Sea of Japan and the Kinosaki Onsen valley, surrounded by mountains and rivers.
+To fully enjoy the experience, there's a café at the summit, which we'll introduce later in this article.

 ・Closed: 2nd and 4th Thursdays of the month (open if public holiday)